 VoteWatch Europe is run by a small professional team which combines skills and expertise in EU affairs with extensive experience in the development and use of online transparency tools.

-Policy and Events Officer: Joan Manuel Lanfranco Pari.
-Joan assists Michiel and Doru in their work, with a focus on research, fundraising and events.
-He is also a researcher on a special project aimed at raising awareness of, and interest in, the European elections of 2014.
+Policy and Communications Manager: Mr Joan Manuel Lanfranco Pari.
+Lanfranco works on research, fundraising, communications and events.
+He is also a researcher on VoteWatch's special projects aimed at raising awareness of, and interest in, the European elections of 2014.
 He has work experience in the European Parliament, at a pan-European NGO and with a large EU affairs consultancy.
 He speaks English, French, Spanish, Catalan, Italian and basic Dutch.
-Email: email@example.com.
+Email: firstname.lastname@example.org.

-Chair: Simon Hix (co-founder).
-Simon is Professor of European and Comparative Politics and Head of the Department of Government at the London School of Economics and Political Science.
-Simon is an expert on EU politics, comparative democratic institutions, parliamentary voting behaviour, and parties and elections.
+Chair: dr Simon Hix (co-founder).
+Professor of European and Comparative Politics and Head of the Department of Government at the London School of Economics and Political Science.
+Hix is an expert on EU politics, comparative democratic institutions, parliamentary voting behaviour, and parties and elections.
 He is a Fellow of the British Academy (s.hix at lse.ac.uk).

-Vice Chair: Sara Hagemann (co-founder).
-Sara is Lecturer in EU Politics at the London School of Economics and Political Science and has previously worked in think-tanks in Brussels and governmental institutions in Denmark.
-Sara frequently participates in policy debates and has published extensively on EU governance and democracy.
-From 2009 to 2011 Sara was Executive Director of VoteWatch.eu (s.hagemann at lse.ac.uk).
+Vice Chair: dr Sara Hagemann (co-founder).
+Lecturer in EU Politics at the London School of Economics and Political Science and has previously worked in think-tanks in Brussels and governmental institutions in Denmark.
+Hagemann frequently participates in policy debates and has published extensively on EU governance and democracy.
+From 2009 to 2011 shewas Executive Director of VoteWatch CIC (s.hagemann at lse.ac.uk).

-Abdul G. Noury (co-founder).
-Abdul is Associate Professor of Political Economy at New York University (NYU-AD).
+dr Abdul G. Noury (co-founder).
+Associate Professor of Political Economy at New York University (NYU-AD).
 Abdul is an expert on European Political Economy, Legislatures, and Applied Statistics, which he also teaches at NYU.
-Abdul has published extensively on legislatures and economic aspects European integration.
+Noury has published extensively on legislatures and economic aspects European integration.

 Our budget for 2011 - 2012 amounted to just under 280.000 euros.
 This included 45.000 euros carried over from the previous year and 205.000 euros in new grants (120.000 euros from the Open Society Foundations and 85.000 from the Joseph Rowntree Charitable Trust), as well as some income from paid services and donations.
 We received generous in-kind support from the Centre for European Policy Studies (office accommodation), Burson-Marsteller (PR support) and White & Case (legal advice).